willibrandon/willow/README.md

    - Or select "Zed > Extensions" from the menu bar

 2. Search for "Willow" and click Install

+3. Install language extensions as needed for full support (see Supported Languages section)

 ### As a Dev Extension